cse-labs/k8s-quickstart/02-Bare-metal-setup/README.md

 cd 02-Bare-metal-setup

 # Create a resource group
+# If you are using a shared subscription, prefix the resource group name with something unique like your alias.
 az group create -l westus2 -n k8s-qs-rg

 # Create an Ubuntu VM and install prerequisites